22 Jan Radium: A File Authentication Platform

 The first component is the Radium Core.
-This is considered as the primary implementation of the Radium blockchain, and is what will act as the backbone of the Radium SmartChain.
-The blockchain protocol and Core team behind the project is responsible for updating and maintaining the core wallet code, as well as managing the Radium community.
+This is considered as the primary implementation of the Radium blockchain and is what will act as the backbone of the Radium SmartChain.
+The blockchain protocol and Core team behind the project are responsible for updating and maintaining the core wallet code, as well as managing the Radium community.
 The core wallet is a fork of BlackCoin.

 A Smart Transaction, described by Radium, is a transaction that contains specifically encoded data that becomes immortalized in the blockchain, using a combination of OP_RETURN and specially generated data addresses containing hexadecimal data.
 Smart Transactions provide unity and functionality throughout the platform.

 A software client acting as an extension of Radium Core called SmartChain Core will allow users to process data and interact with the Smartchain data layer through the establishment of a standard RPC connection with an existing Radium wallet.

 Shown is a example of the SmartChain UI.

 Encompassing identity verification, methods of recourse in the event of private keys being compromised, and distributed custodial accounts, the functions in the SmartChain data layer are structured in multiple core layers to provide the benefits of a permissioned system.